-Depending on your church structure, making changes to where money goes can be complicated.
+Depending on your church structure, making changes to where the money goes can be complicated.
 Budget planning can require lots of conversations and mind changing.
-After all, there are lots of legitimate needs, current and future, to keep a ministry going.
+After all, there are lots of legitimate needs, current, and future, to keep a ministry going.
 Shifting 100% of your resources to reaching the unreached is not sustainable.
 However, depending on what the decision tree looks like for you, here are several approaches that may help you not only broach the topic of your church’s generosity but also put a plan into action:

-- Generate a “windfall” policy—an agreement among leadership that a portion of unexpected funds (surplus giving, unexpected large gifts, inheritances, etc.) be dedicated to spreading the gospel among the unreached.
+- Generate a “windfall” policy.
+An agreement among leadership that a portion of unexpected funds (surplus giving, unexpected large gifts, inheritances, etc.) be dedicated to spreading the gospel among the unreached.

 - Similarly, commit some (or all) of any non-giving revenue (facility rental, preschool profits, bank interest, credit card rebates, etc.) to urgent needs among the nations.